StudentsFederal Direct Loans

 - Complete the Master Promissory Note and Entrance Counseling at StudentAid.gov

 - Enroll in a minimum of 6 credit hours in courses required to complete your TCC degree program.

 - Meet the Standards of Satisfactory Academic Progress for Financial Aid (SAP).
 The SAP requirement does not apply to a First-Time-In-College student for the first enrolled semester.
 You are encouraged to review your degree audit to determine if your classes are required to complete your degree program.
 Degree audits may be viewed in Workday under TCC Academics > My Academics > View My Academic Progress.

 Students who are awarded any Federal Direct Loan are not required to borrow the money; however, students who choose to accept the loan(s) are required to complete the Master Promissory Note (MPN) and Entrance Counseling online at StudentAid.gov.
 The link to complete the Master Promissory Note (MPN) and Entrance Counseling will appear as an Action Item in your Workday My Tasks.
 Federal Direct Loan funds may not be used for deferment of tuition and fees until the MPN and Entrance Counseling Action Items have been successfully completed.
 The Master Promissory Note must be completed each academic year whereas Entrance Counseling is completed only once.
 Students who choose to decline any loan must do so in Workday or notify the Financial Aid Office at: FinAid@tcc.fl.edu.

-Your loan awards will be split into three equal payments: Fall, Spring and Summer semesters.
-If you choose to revise the loan awards into two equal payments (omitting one semester), then you must complete a Federal Direct Loan Request Form found in Workday under TCC College Forms > Financial Aid.
+Your loan awards will be split into three equal payments: Fall, Spring, and Summer semesters.
+If you choose to revise the loan awards into two equal payments (omitting one semester), then you must complete a Federal Direct Loan Request Form found in Workday under the Student Finance Hub, TCC College Forms > Financial Aid.

 How to Accept/Partially Accept/Decline Loan Awards